Nexmo/station/_partials/stitch/guides/simple-conversation/javascript.md

 Define a constant with a value of the User JWT that was created earlier and set the value to the `USER_JWT` that was generated earlier.
 Create a `YOUR_CONVERSATION_ID` with the value of the Conversation ID that was created earlier to indicate the conversation we're going to be using.

-Lastly we'll create a class called `ChatApp` that creates some instance variables selecting our HTML elements for use later, an error logging method, an event logging method and stub out the functions we'll be creating later.
+You will also create a class called `ChatApp` that creates some instance variables selecting our HTML elements for use later, an error logging method, an event logging method and stub out the functions you'll be creating later:

 ```html
 <script>